JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Prototyping.md

   Disk[({0.2,0.2} + {0.529545, 0.722472}), 0.013],

   curveGenerator[(*BB[*)({0.2,0.2})(*,*)(*"1:eJxTTMoPSmNkYGAoZgESHvk5KRAeB5AILqnMSXXKr0hjgskHleakFnMBGU6JydnpRfmleSlpzDDlQe5Ozvk5+UVFDGDwwR6dwcAAAAHdFiw="*)(*]BB*), (*BB[*)({0.3,0.3})(*,*)(*"1:eJxTTMoPSmNkYGAoZgESHvk5KRAeB5AILqnMSXXKr0hjgskHleakFnMBGU6JydnpRfmleSlpzDDlQe5Ozvk5+UVFDGDwwR6dwcAAAAHdFiw="*)(*]BB*)]
 }, Controls->True, ImagePadding->0, ImageSize->{960,700}/2, PlotRange->{{0,1}, {0,1}}]
 ```

-apply it from the command palette to selected as it is demonstrated on a GIF below
+Apply it from the command palette to the selection, as shown below:

 ![](./../../../navi2-ezgif.com-speed.gif)

-Once we placed all objects, why not to animate them as well?
+Once we have placed all objects, why not animate them?

 ### Animation
-For this case we need to alter `curveGenerator` a little bit
+To animate the curves, we need to modify `curveGenerator` slightly:

 ```mathematica
 ClearAll[curveGenerator];